turbot/guardrails-docs/docs/guides/console/index.md

 ### Policies Dashboard

-The Policies tab dashboard provides visibility into the policy settings, policy types and smart folders.
+The Policies tab dashboard provides visibility into the policy settings, policy types and policy packs.
 The text field can be used to manipulated using [filters](reference/filters/policies) to return specific information.
-The `Smart Folder` and `Policy Settings` cards can be used to easily navigate to those pages.
+The `Policy Packs` and `Policy Settings` cards can be used to easily navigate to those pages.

 ![policies](/images/docs/guardrails/turbot_example_company_policies.png)

-**Note**: When navigating to the policies page, the right side will also include a list of smart folders if there are any in the environment.
+**Note**: When navigating to the policies page, the right side will also include a list of policy packs if there are any in the environment.

 Policies make assertions about how a particular resource should be configured.